owenBeresford/icelineDocRender/README.md

 * text_wiki installed from https://packagist.org/packages/mrcore/text_wiki
 * Swiftemailer which is part of Symfony
 * Unit tests require phpunit https://phpunit.de/manual/current/en/installation.html#installation.composer
 * This is written to go on top of Apache, as the project is older than NginX.
-However, assuming an admin ports the ''.htaccess file'', that is the only change needed for Nginx.
+However, assuming an admin ports the *.htaccess file*, that is the only change needed for Nginx.

 # TODO:
 * update the JS to current standards (in particular, I can drop all the hacks for the 2008/2009 version of MSIE)
 * update to newer CSS (see previous)
-* add ''composer.json, bower.json'' etc.  Move standard JS libs to external deps, as this is now reliable.
+* add *composer.json, bower.json* etc.  Move standard JS libs to external deps, as this is now reliable.
 * add a better page test tool
 * decide if my planned local keyword cache is worth doing/ Or write a proper google integration